 |July 30, 2020||

-MTI Research Snaps Presents "Lessons Learned From Public Transit Success in Metropolitan Areas"
+MTI Research Snaps Webinar: "Lessons Learned From Public Transit Success in Metropolitan Areas"

 This research webinar covered research from Characteristics of Effective Metropolitan-Areawide Public Transit, which evaluates ten metropolitan areas in Australia, Canada, and Europe with highly effective regional transit.
 This research identified key traits that are correlated with high public transit usage, including: